nealrout/daas_docs/README.md

 __API Layer:__
 ___daas_py_api___
 Django API service that is generic and can be used for any domain in the DaaS.
-It is fully configuration driven.
-This setup is a custom more abstract project with a managed DBMS layer, rather than the out of the box ORM approach.
+It is fully configuration-driven.
+This setup is a more customized and abstract project with a managed DBMS layer, rather than the out of the box ORM approach.

 __Index Layer:__
 ___daas_py_idx___

-This layer will listen to PostgreSQL NOTIFY events, and pull them off.
+This layer will listen to PostgreSQL NOTIFY events, and process them.
 They will then be processed in batches of either quantity X or time Y.  This way we can control batching.
 For example, process every 100 records or every 10 seconds.
 Whichever comes first.

 [example](https://github.com/nealrout/daas_py_idx/blob/develop/daas_py_idx/main.py)

 __Common components:__
-Logging: Python standarrd logger
+Logging: Python standard logger
 Configuration:  dynaconf
 Secrets: dynaconf/cryptography